 This secretive subterranean bar in Soho’s Kingly Court occupies a space which used to be an air-raid shelter, but to all intents and purposes it’s now a slightly worse-for-wear closed tube station in post-war Britain.
 It has been designed with advice from London Transport Museum and comes complete with tube carriages, sandbags, wartime posters and stairs that look like an escalator.
-Music is of the jazz and swing ilk while the drinks list has a ‘dig for victory’ theme with cocktails featuring potato, peas and beetroot.
-The food stretches to snacks and sandwiches (including crisp sandwiches).
+Music is of the jazz and swing ilk while the drinks list has a ‘dig for victory’ theme with cocktails featuring potato, peas, and beetroot.
+The food stretches to snacks and sandwiches — including spam sandwiches.

 Cahoots, 13 Kingly Court, W1B 5PG